 1) In the absence of an up-to-date NSP, the current national response to HIV in UAE lacks a clear focus on clearly identified priorities.
 With the development of a new NSP, it is expected that more attention will be given to HIV prevention, besides the current priority attention for ART and screening.
-Therefore, a priority remedial action is the development of a national M&E plan and system in conjunction with the development of the new National Strategic Plan (foreseen for 2012).
-This revised NSP should specify the national priorities in the field of HIV/AIDS, with M&E and surveillance as a priority component.
+Therefore, a priority remedial action is the development of a national M&E plan and system in conjunction with the development of the National Strategic Plan.
+This should specify the national priorities in the field of HIV/AIDS, with M&E and surveillance as a priority component.